leegee/webapp-midi-feathered/README.md

 ### To Do

+Support sustain pedal?

 Touch a lamp above/below each range slider to toggle MIDI learn for that end of the range slider.

-#### States

 * Off
 * * Mode: By-passed